NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 For people who want to understand the work behind the result.

-Every episode follows the same three-act shape (Be, Do, Have) so you can see exactly how someone moved from skill to action to outcome.
+Every interview follows the same three-act shape (Be, Do, Have) so you can see exactly how someone moved from skill to action to outcome.

 Three acts: Be, Do, Have.
 The guest's actual learning, action, and outcome, laid out in sequence so you can follow exactly how they got there.